adrienbrault/instructrice-bundle/README.md

 }
 ```

-If you are using mercure to stream updates, you will want to use the `onChunk` argument:
+You can use Mercure to update your frontend with streaming, leveraging the partial JSON parsing and deserialization.

+Use the `onChunk` callback:
 ```php
 use AdrienBrault\Instructrice\Instructrice;
 use AdrienBrault\Instructrice\LLM\LLMChunk;